5 Tips for St George Emergency Water Pipe Repair

 Turn Off the Water Supply

-If you’re dealing with a water pipe emergency in our coastal city, the first thing to do is turn off the water supply to minimize water damage and prevent further flooding.
+If you’re dealing with a water pipe emergency in Southern Utah, the first thing to do is turn off the water supply to minimize water damage and prevent further flooding.

 Given our city’s unique infrastructure, locating the main water shut-off valve might present specific challenges.
 These valves are typically found near the water meter, in basements, or outside homes.
 However, in some older neighborhoods, water meters might be located in shared spaces or even under sidewalks, making access slightly more complex.